antonyukmaryana/PierreBakery_AdvancedDatabase/README.md

 To run this program, you have to have IDE, ex VisualStudio (I used Rider(JetBrainer)) or Terminal.

-**For Terminal:**

 1. Clone this repository:

-Open the App Settings file (appsettings.json) and ensure that the MySQL username and password match your MySQL credentials.
+2.Open the App Settings file (appsettings.json) and ensure that the MySQL username and password match your MySQL credentials.

-Log onto MySQL:
+3.Log onto MySQL:

 $ mysql -u USERNAME -p PASSWORD
-Navigate to the production folder (HairSalon.Solution/HairSalon)
+4.Navigate to the production folder

-Restore dependencies, update your local database, and run the application
+5.Restore dependencies, update your local database, and run the application

 $ dotnet restore
 $ dotnet ef database update
 $ dotnet run
-On a Web browser (Chrome recommended), navigate to http://localhost:5000
+6.On a Web browser (Chrome recommended), navigate to http://localhost:5000

 You will have access to all files.
 Enjoy!